How did you get into mushing?

-New Jersey isn't known for consistent snow coverage, so mushers rely on dryland equipment called "rigs", "gigs", or "carts" to run their dogs.
+Most mushers rely on dryland equipment called "rigs", "gigs", or "carts" to run their dogs.
 The rigs have wheels and look like a mix between a chariot and a shopping cart.
-My main rig was made by Henning Bartel of Arctis Carts.
-More serious mushers rely on ATVs or golf carts to train large teams when there's no snow available.
+My rig was made by Henning Bartel of Arctis Carts.
+More serious mushers rely on ATVs to train large teams when there's no snow available.

 What kind of dogs do you have?

 I have four purebred Siberian Huskies bred by racing kennels.
 They're leggier and less "fluffy" than traditional show dogs.
 My other two dogs are mixed breeds from rescue organizations.

 Where do you mush?

-I've used trails all over New Jersey, upstate New York, and Connecticut.
+I've used trails all over New Jersey, upstate New York, Connecticut, and the southern California mountains.
 The best trails in the tri-state area are in Brendan T. Byrne state forest in southern New Jersey, where mushers from all over the northeast meet for training and for races.
 I also use rail trails, mountain bike trails, and even less-trafficked dirt roads.

 Do you compete in races?

 Sometimes!
-I am a member of the Jersey Sands Sled Dog Racing Association and the Pennsylvania Sled Dog Club, and both hold races in the Pine Barrens.
-I usually compete to help support the clubs and meet other mushers from all around the country.
+I've been a member of the Jersey Sands Sled Dog Racing Association and the Pennsylvania Sled Dog Club, and both hold races in the Pine Barrens.
+I compete to help support the clubs and meet other mushers from all around the country.
 That being said, we run for fun and don't really care about winning.